antvis/G6/README.md

 * Easy to use graphics, interactive extension mechanism
 * Complete data to the graphic mapping syntax
 * Delicate, simple, easy to use diagram
-* It contains high efficiency, the layout of the algorithm
+* It contains high efficiency, layout algorithm
 * Contains basic diagram editor

 ## Supporting environment

-* Modern browsers and Internet explorer 9 or more.。
+* Modern browsers and Internet explorer 9 and above

 ## Install